Shop online with Iceland, and you'll be in with a chance of winning the cost of your food shopping back in their Win Your Basket prize draw.

 What I like about Iceland is that the price you see in the store will be the same as the price you pay online.
 It can be confusing with some supermarkets who change their prices, depending on where you shop, but you know that you can budget the same when buying via Iceland's website.

-Alternatively, if you spend over £35, you can get free next day delivery.
-You don't even need to sign up to a delivery pass like some other supermarkets.
+Alternatively, if you spend over £40, you can get free next day delivery.
+You don't even need to sign up for a delivery pass like some other supermarkets.

 Iceland, unfortunately, doesn't deliver in all areas.
 Check out their store finder list to see if your local shop can do online deliveries to you.